 Free-Riders and Underdogs: Participation in Corporate Voting

 Voting outcomes can differ from underlying preferences due to strategic selection into voting.
-We discuss one explanation for such selection effects: lower participation of shareholders with popular preferences (free-rider effect) relative to those with unpopular preferences (underdog effect).
-We develop a rational choice model where the voting participation decision depends on the probability of being pivotal and the costs and benefits of voting.
-Our model yields an algorithm that uncovers unobserved shareholder preferences.
-Empirically, we find that strategic selection into voting is relevant: the realized support for a proposal on average differs by 21% from its popularity in the shareholder base.
+One explanation for such selection effects is lower participation of shareholders with popular preferences (free-rider effect) relative to those with unpopular preferences (underdog effect).
+We illustrate these effects in a rational choice model in which the voting participation decision depends on the probability of being pivotal and the costs and benefits of voting.
+Based on the model, we structurally estimate unobservable shareholder preferences.
+Using US data, we show that strategic selection into voting is relevant: 13% of voting outcomes in governance shareholder proposals represent only the minority.

 Suggested Citation: Suggested Citation